kamillask/test/DesignDocument.md

 Showing an individual reminder with details, such as name, data etc, Operations include setting the reminder status, edit, and delete.
 Utilizing a data class for “DateCreated” and boolean for “isCheckedOff”.

-**Repeat**

-Controls the repetition aspect of reminders.
-Operations enable setting and scheduling reminders on a repeating basis.

 **Alert**

 Handles the alerting functionality for reminders, with properties to store alert timing.
 Operations have to check the location or time for triggering alerts.
 Sending notifications.
 The structure might include a timer for “timeAlert”.

-**GPS**

-Manages location data for location-based reminders.
-Operation is to set the location for the reminders.
-This might use the GPS APIs.